Lixkote/ClassicBar/README.md

 - Vietnamese (Tiếng Việt)

 ## Custom themes
-ModernBar supports custom themes.
-To use custom themes, create a `Themes` directory in the same directory as `ModernBar.exe`, and place valid `.xaml` theme files there.
+ClassicBar supports custom themes.
+To use custom themes, create a `Themes` directory in the same directory as `ClassicBar.exe`, and place valid `.xaml` theme files there.
-You can also use the original RetroBar Themes With ModernBar, downloading them from RetroBar repository and placing them into the `Themes` directory existing in the same directory as `ModernBar.exe`.
+You can also use the original RetroBar Themes With ClassicBar, downloading them from RetroBar repository and placing them into the `Themes` directory existing in the same directory as `ClassicBar.exe`.

 Themes use the XAML `ResourceDictionary` format.
 [View the RetroBar example themes](https://github.com/dremin/RetroBar/tree/master/RetroBar/Themes) to get started.